Xa33M/SQL_Project_Data_Analytics/README.md

 # Conclusion

 ### Key Insights:
-1. **Top paying Data Analyst jobs:** Most of the jobs are located in the US, are full-time and on-site.
+1. **Top paying Data Analyst jobs:** Both remote and on-site jobs are available, and there is a wide gap in the salaries offered, based on the location, with 50 percent jobs being located in the United States.
-2. **Skills for top paying jobs:** SQL is the most sought-after skill in these jobs, followed by programming languages like Python, R, Matlab, noSQL, and then Excel.
+2. **Skills for top paying jobs:** SQL is the most sought-after skill in these jobs, followed by Excel and then Python.
 Some niche roles require cloud skills (e.g AWS) and data engineering / ETL skills (Spark) and are highly paid.
-3. **Top in-demand skills:** Excel and SQL are very close to each other and rank above all other skills.
+3. **Top in-demand skills:** Excel, SQL, Python and visualization tools (Tableau and Power BI) are the top 5 most in-demand skills.
-4. **Top paying skills:** Cloud skills are highly paid.
-Jobs with additional data engineering skills are also highly paid, representing the need for learning how to execute end-to-end projects, from source to analytics, in these niche roles.
+4. **Top paying skills:** Both general cloud skills and specialized cloud data warehousing skills are highly paid.
+Jobs with additional data engineering skills are also highly paid, representing the need for learning how to execute end-to-end projects, from data sourcing to ETL to analytics.
-Core data analytics skills (SQL, Excel, Python etc.) are in the middle of the pack when it comes to salary.
-5. **Most optimal skills:** SQL again emerges as the most essential skill, as it is the most in-demand and also ranks in the top 3 in terms of compensation, whereas noSQL is highly paid in some niche roles.
-Excel, again, is a very desirable skill, both in terms of demand and salary.
+5. **Most optimal skills:** *SQL* again emerges as the most essential skill, as it is the most in-demand and also ranks in the top 5 in terms of compensation.It should be combined with *Excel*, a programming languange like *Python* or *R*, a visualization tool (preferably *Tableau*) and a cloud platform, (preferably *AWS*) .

 ### Closing thoughts:
 In the world of Data Analytics, competition is fierce and if one aspires to enter this field, he / she should know exactly what to learn and how to position themselves so that they stand distinguished among the crowd.
 Learning high-impact, high paying skills is essential not only to land a job, but also to test whether this field will be a good fit for them or not.
 Learning a skill is only part of the problem, showcasing it is another thing and that's where projects come from.
 I, among many others, have done this project to showcase my skills, so that one day, I might get a job, but whether I get the job or not, even if one person lands a role in Data after seeing my work, I would consider this a big achievement on my part.